 How We As Consumers Can Help Save Water

 - The average daily water consumption of a meat-eating person is 5000 litres of water per day.
 The average for a vegetarian is 2500 litres

-- Reducing the amount of meat eaten, or becoming a vegetarian or vegan can help save water
+- Reducing the amount of meat eaten might help save water

 - The type of meat you eat makes a difference.
 Grass fed meat is almost always better (in terms of water use) than corn or grain fed meat